-The transportation of students of the European School Karlsruhe is organised by an independent association, the Transport Committee.
-From the committee you will receive all necessary information about school transport.
+The transportation of pupils of the European School Karlsruhe is organised by an independent association, the Transport Committee.
+The committee provides parents and staff all necessary information about school transport.

 The committee works closely with the school and sports department of Karlsruhe, the KVV (Karlsruher linked transport system) and with the Südwestbus, to organise and finance school buses, and school trams.